r-pufky/payday2-secret/README.md

 This will stop the device from rotating.
 Interacting with the device will reveal ciphered riddles.
 These turn out to be required achievements to enable the secret.
-**Note**: Every time you hit the piano keys, these required achievments list are re-rolled.
+**Note**: Every time you hit the piano keys, these required achievements list are re-rolled.

 You can translate all **20** displayed for your account which appears to be **individual** (meaning you have to translate), or be safe and just do all